kubuntu-team/kubuntu-manual/source/docs/software-management/included-software.rst

 Email Clients
 ~~~~~~~~~~~~~~

 There are many options when it comes to email clients.
-In Kubuntu, Kmail is default email client, either as a stand-alone client or as part of the Kontact personal information manager (PIM).
-Kmail is the email component of Kontact, the *KDE* personal information manager (PIM).
-Kmail by itself is similar in functionality to other popular email programs, while Kontact is as full-featured as the fanciest personal information managers (PIMs), as it can be configured with calendars, address books, notes, an RSS reader, time tracking, journals and simple project planning.
-The following are just some of the features of Kmail:
+In Kubuntu, Thunderbird is default email client.

 - IMAP, POP3, SMTP support
 - SSL, TLS, and Digest-md5 secure logon support
 - PGP and GNUPG signatures and encryption support

-- HTML reading, spam filtering, internal character sets, search and filter functions, spell checking, and robust searching.
-More information on Kmail can be found in the `KMail documentation <https://userbase.kde.org/Special:MyLanguage/KMail>`_.
+You can read more about Thunderbird `here <https://support.mozilla.org/en-US/products/thunderbird/learn-basics-get-started>`_.

 Chat Clients
 ~~~~~~~~~~~~~